OhLasFar/CS2-Ping-Optimizer/README.md

 A simple guide to optimize your ping in CS2 through Windows Registry tweaks and in-game settings adjustments.

+## Disclaimer ⚠️

+Always be cautious when making changes to the Windows Registry.
+It's recommended to back up your registry before making any changes.
+The effectiveness of these tweaks may vary based on individual system configurations and network conditions.

+---

 ## Windows Registry Optimization 🖥️

 1. Press `Win + R` and type `regedit`.